JuliaLang/julia/doc/src/manual/functions.md

 ```

 Inside `f`, `kwargs` will be an immutable key-value iterator over a named tuple.
-Named tuples (as well as dictionaries with keys of `Symbol`) can be passed as
+Named tuples (as well as dictionaries with keys of `Symbol`, and other iterators
+yielding two-value collections with symbol as first values) can be passed as
 keyword arguments using a semicolon in a call, e.g. `f(x, z=1; kwargs...)`.

 If a keyword argument is not assigned a default value in the method definition,